plblum/jivs/packages/jivs-engine/README.md

 ## @plblum/jivs-engine

 Jivs -- JavaScript Input Validation Service -- is a suite of libraries that help answer this question: how do I deal with data validation in the UI and/or on the Model?
+Jivs-engine -- this library -- is its core, with a powerful set of tools to adapt to UIs and models.

+Jivs' philosophy involves strong separation of concerns.
+-   UI is strongly separated from the validation work
+-   Business logic code is where your validation rules generally are found, not in the UI input forms.

+The result is that the UI knows almost nothing about what needs to be validated.
+The UI just posts its current values into Jivs-engine and asks: what are the result of validation?
+It gets back a Validation Result, such as "Valid", "Invalid", or even "Undetermined", and any issues found.
+An issue found includes error messages, an id to the field associated with the validation rule, and its severity.

+The UI uses that information to change the visuals: show those errors in some way and perhaps change the appearance of the input and its surroundings.
+Jivs knows nothing about that stuff, although its supporting libraries (pending) are well-informed on those matters.

 Start here to better understand this library and determine if its right for you:
 [Jivs Documentation](http://jivs.peterblum.com/typedoc)